waterdrinkerAP/deathland/Deathland_lore.md

 Necrosis: This the world between Terrene and Deathland.
 It is all white and it's used to decide the fate of all dodgers who will continue to Deathland.<br/>
 Native species:  None  <br/>
 Government Type: None  <br/>

+Embarkat: This is the place where all life is being created.
+Creatures appear from there and after each death they go one realm further until they reach Deathland.
+It's little known that once you die in the final realm you go back to Embarkat and start your new cycle again.
+The only difference is that this time all your memories and knowledge is being wiped out so you can receive fresh start.<br/>

 ### [Additional info]